-Teenager, Chase Block, faced a lot at an early age – his parent’s divorce, his mother’s drug addiction and later, her tragic suicide.
+Teenager, Chase Block, faced a lot at an early age – his parent’s divorce, his mother’s drug addiction, and later, her tragic suicide.
 Rather than wallow in self-pity, Chase wrote a book about his experiences in hopes of helping other teens.
 While his book offers practical, mature, no-nonsense advice for young people, it has something for parents, too — a unique window into the mind of today’s teens.

-I was a 13-year-old kid growing up in Jacksonville, Florida, when I decided I wanted to help other kids whose parents were divorcing.
-My own folks split when I was 6, and then had other relationships, marriages and divorces.
+I was a 13-year-old kid growing up in Jacksonville, Florida when I decided I wanted to help other kids whose parents were divorcing.
+My own folks split when I was 6, and then had other relationships, marriages, and divorces.
 I felt I could help my friends learn what to expect when they were facing similar family shifts.

-I decided to write a book of practical tips and advice on how to survive divorce – from a kid’s perspective.
+I decided to write a book of practical tips and advice on how to survive a divorce – from a kid’s perspective.
 The day before I actually began working with an editor on the book, my mom killed herself.

 My beautiful, wonderful mom, who was dearly loved by everyone, lost her decades-long battle with mental illness, addiction to pills, and alcoholism.
 She took her own life eight years after she and my dad split up.
 I was shocked and confused – but I didn’t want to forget the book.
 As horrible as I felt, I knew other kids would go through this stuff too, and maybe my story could help them.